zema17/zema17/README.md

 📒I learn about the field of telecommunication and Electronic in HCMUS (2020-2024).
 My major subject is Embedded System or IoT.

+My dream is to bring my parents peace of mind and let them enjoy the best that life has to offer, just as I have.